ayushkumarshah/ayushkumarshah.github.io/_publications/2023-11-18-chemscraper.md

 title: "ChemScraper: Leveraging PDF Graphics Instructions for Molecular Diagram Parsing"
 collection: publications
 permalink: /publications/2023-11-18-chemscraper
-excerpt: 'This paper is about a new parser for molecular diagrams.'
+excerpt: 'ChemScraper is a molecular diagram parser that directly extracts characters and graphical elements from PDFs without using OCR or GPUs.
+The extracted data is used for training neural models for molecular recognition in raster images.'
 date: 2024-09-01
 venue: 'International Journal on Document Analysis and Recognition (IJDAR)'
 paperurl: 'https://link.springer.com/article/10.1007/s10032-024-00486-7'